 I knew the pilot as Skip.
-He was warm, friendly and one could immediately tell was also very knowledgeable in his work.
-He gave 14 passengers, which included my friends and I, a great adventure and a thrill of a lifetime ride!
+He was warm and friendly, and one could immediately tell was also very knowledgeable in his work.
+He gave 14 passengers, which included my friends and me, a great adventure and a thrill of a lifetime ride!
 (Read about it here.)

-As a writer and author you may know I happen to be skittish of heights.
+As a writer and author, you may know I happen to be skittish about heights.
 I knew the risk involved, but I was determined to harness my fears.
 However, way before our flight, there were some warning signs that gave us pause.
 I am sharing them now for awareness.

-When we arrived to our destination, we all boarded two vehicles to take us to the open field.
+When we arrived at our destination, we all boarded two vehicles to take us to the open field.
 The girls and I got to ride in Skip’s truck with his assistant.
 The rest climbed into a van behind us.
-It was about a 30 minute ride and his assistant got off course and they had to rely on their GPS to finally get us there.
-When I asked Skip how many times he had flown over the location where we were headed, he said it would be his first time.
-When I asked him why was that, he said he was bored and wanted someplace new.
+It was about a 30-minute ride and his assistant got off course and they had to rely on their GPS to finally get us there.
+When I asked Skip how many times he had flown over to the location where we were headed, he said it would be his first time.
+When I asked him why that was that, he said he was bored and wanted someplace new.
 I have to wonder, isn’t “new’ adding more risk?

-We stayed up about 40 minutes, watching the sun set and taking plenty of pictures.
+We stayed up for about 40 minutes, watching the sunset and taking plenty of pictures.
 As we started declining, Skip asked us all to be on the lookout for power lines!
 When we came close to a post he radioed one of his teammates asking if it was a power line.
 Thank goodness, it wasn’t.

-Our hearts and prayers go out to all the family members affected in this recent tragedy.
+Our hearts and prayers go out to all the family members affected by this recent tragedy.